Find Trade Colleges

 Farmington, NM

-Our analysis found San Juan College to be the most popular school for allied health & medical assisting services students who want to pursue a associate degree in New Mexico.
+Our 2023 rankings named San Juan College the most popular school in New Mexico for allied health & medical assisting services students working on their associate degree.
 Located in the city of Farmington, SJC is a public school with a medium-sized student population.

 About 72% of the students majoring in medical assisting at the school are women while 28% are male.